 Additional file 5: Characterization of purified scFv AB28 produced in pea seeds.
 The data provided represent analysis of the molecular forms of pea-derived scFv and head-to-head comparison of the antigen-binding properties of the scFv AB28 preparations isolated either from the tobacco leaves or from the transgenic pea seeds.
 (PDF 28 KB)

-Additional file 6: Preliminary ad libitum feeding experiment.
+Additional file 6: ad libitum feeding experiment.
 The data provided represent analyses of the body weight and the feed consumption by chickens fed ad libitum with the fodder containing either transgenic or wt pea together with the assessment of shunning transgenic pea shred.
 (PDF 110 KB)

 Authors’ original submitted files for images